 ☑ Schedule a New Tenant Orientation

 If you have decided to accept the new tenant based on your consistent rental standards, schedule a meeting to complete the lease signing and discuss a move-in date.
 Often referred to as a new tenant orientation, the meeting is where you will make a copy of the tenants’ driver’s licenses, collect the security deposit, and obtain first month’s rent.
-The tenant will sign important documents detailing the pet agreement, tenant and property management team emergency contact information, W-9 form, move out charges, utility transfer agreement, and lead based paint notification.
+The tenant will sign important documents detailing the pet agreement, tenant and property management team emergency contact information, as well as possible late rent notice, W-9 form, move out charges, utility transfer agreement, and lead based paint notification.
 After the lease is signed, you should make copies of everything that way you can give a copy to your tenant and keep a copy in his file at the office.
 A copy of the lease can also be stored in the rental management system.
 The orientation will end with handing your new tenant the keys to his/her new place.

 ☑ Keep Tenants Happy

 The best landlords are ones that make sure that their tenants are satisfied with their unit.
 Every couple of months or so, you should call the tenant to see how things are going.
 Make sure that you document every tenant communication.
 If a tenant reports an issue with his unit, a work order should be issued and the problem should be fix immediately.
 As a super great landlord, you should also walk through the unit at least every quarter to ensure that there are not any property maintenance or repairs needed.
 Along with repairing problems in a timely manner, giving rewards to those who pay their rent on time will also create happy tenants.